graybealski/cf-conventions-work/FAQ.md

 Use other examples from the Standard Names table to model your request, or review past requests in the mail list archives.

+<a class="anchor" id="stdnames_detail"></a>
+### How detailed should a standard name be?
+This depends on the application -- there can be standard names for very narrowly defined quantities, and standard names for broad concepts.
+The appropriate choice depends on which distinctions need to be made to decide whether another quantity is comparable to the one being defined.

+Of course, this broad guideline could result in extraordinarily detailed standard names that will rarely be useful to others.
+Because the goal of standard names is to encourage interoperability, there are [several qualifier types that are actively discouraged](#stdnames_nonos).

 <a class="anchor" id="stdnames_components"></a>
 ### What are the components of a standard name?
 A CF standard name is a unique text string, which is associated in the CF Standard Names table to other attributes.